 MBBS, or B.Sc. in Public Health, or B.Sc.
 Midwifery.
 Master in Public Health is an added advantage.

-4 years of relevant experience.
+3years of relevant experience.

 Demonstrable experience delivering health and nutrition programmes in partnership with others (L/NGOs, CSOs, Government, etc.).

 Good knowledge and understanding of the health system and experience of health system strengthening in Bangladesh